 Please note that math equations might need to be reformatted from the original submission for page layout reasons.
 This includes the possibility that some in-line equations will be made display equations to create better flow in a paragraph.
 If display equations do not fit in the two-column format, they will also be reformatted.
 Authors are strongly encouraged to ensure that equations fit in the given column width.

-The IEEE Computer Society style is to create displayed lists if the number of items in the list is longer than three.
-For example, within the text lists would appear 1) using a number, 2) followed by a close parenthesis.
+Lists: the IEEE style is to create displayed lists if the number of items in the list is longer than three.
+For example, within the text, lists would appear 1) using a number, 2) followed by a close parenthesis.
 However, longer lists will be formatted so that:

-Theorems and related structures, such as axioms corollaries, and lemmas, are formatted using a hanging indent paragraph.
-They begin with a title and are followed by the text, in italics.
+Theorems and Proofs: theorems and related structures, such as axioms, corollaries, and lemmas, are formatted using a hanging indent paragraph.
+They begin with a title and are followed by the text in italics.

 Theorem 1.
 Theorems, corollaries, lemmas, and related structures follow this format.
 They do not need to be numbered, but are generally numbered sequentially.